Turns out, pumpkin for dogs offers major health benefits. Read this article to find out how pumpkin can help your pooch.

 It's important to note that there is a particular type of pumpkin that is good for dogs.
 Not all canned pumpkin is the same.
 You'll want to buy plain, canned pumpkin, NOT pumpkin pie filling or canned pumpkin pie.
 These products may contain xylitol, which is toxic to pets.

 Additionally, you'll want to avoid pumpkin that has added salt, spices, or sugar.
 These additives can prove to have the opposite effect of what you're hoping for and actually make your dog's digestive issues even worse.

 Keeping all of that in mind, we recommend that you purchase canned pumpkin over fresh pumpkin.
 It may come as a surprise, but because canned pumpkin is concentrated, an equal amount would contain a higher percentage of fiber and nutrients than fresh pumpkin does.
 Just be sure to read the labels.
 There is no need for anything other than 100% pumpkin to be in the can of goodness.
 Keep it natural whenever you can!
 (That goes for just about everything in your dog's life)

 Once you find your favorite canned pumpkin, many pet owners opt to make homemade dog treats.
 Pumpkin dog treats are a wonderful way to reward Fido in a health-conscious way.
+You can find organic cbd dog treats here.
 They won't even realize that the delicious treat is actually benefiting them in so many ways!

 Can Dogs Eat Pumpkin Seeds?